Gr3gorywolf/EmulatorGamesSuperscraper/README.md

 ```

-## usage of the superscraper class
+## Usage of the superscraper class

 ```c#
 superscraper scrap = new superscraper();